bracketdash/simple-directives/README.md

 Notes on vocabulary:

--   "Expression" refers to a custom syntax.
+-   "Expression" refers to a custom syntax that's slightly different from JavaScript expressions.
 -   "Reference" refers to a JavaScript variable, function, comparison, or assignment.
     -   In most cases, references should evaluate to a primitive type.
     -   Don't add parentheses to function references.